SP-VLA: A Joint Model Scheduling and Token Pruning Approach for VLA Model Acceleration: Introduction

 To mitigate spatial redundancy, we design a \textit{spatio-semantic dual-aware token pruning} to preserve the most relevant visual information.
 Unlike VLMs, VLA models must understand the relative positions of objects to complete tasks, implying the need for spatial perception.
 Experimental results show that disrupting token arrangement or aggressively pruning background tokens, such as object contours, leads to significant performance degradation in VLA tasks.
 This indicates that \textbf{the spatial perception of VLA models relies on the relative order of tokens and object contour information.} To address this, we integrate edge and semantic information by extracting object contours using the Canny operator and estimating semantic importance via accumulated attention scores.
 We also dynamically adjust the token pruning threshold based on current motion speed to maximize inference efficiency.

 Overall, we first perform adaptive scheduling between the VLA model and a lightweight action generator based on the action type at each time step.
 When invoking the VLA model, we further apply speed-aware token pruning, enabling task-aware and frequency-adaptive inference.
 Through this joint optimization, we effectively eliminate both temporal and spatial redundancies, guiding the model to focus on critical actions and salient visual elements to maximize inference efficiency.
-Extensive experiments show that our method achieves a 1.35$\times$ speedup without accuracy loss, and up to a 1.5$\times$ speedup with less than 3\% accuracy drop, demonstrating the strong acceleration capability of \sysname~for VLA models.
+Extensive experiments demonstrate that our method achieves 1.5$\times$ lossless speedup in LIBERO and 2.4$\times$ in SimplerEnv, with up to 6\% performance gain, while simultaneously improving both inference frequency and latency by 1.4$\times$ in LIBERO and 2.2$\times$ in SimplerEnv, highlighting its strong efficiency and robustness.
 The main contributions of \sysname~are as follows: \begin{itemize} \item [(1)] To the best of our knowledge, this is the first work to accelerate VLA models via reducing the temporal and spatial redundancy.
 We propose a framework that jointly performs model scheduling and token pruning, guiding the VLA model to focus on key actions and visual elements to achieve maximal acceleration. \item [(2)] We propose an action-aware model scheduling algorithm that effectively reduces temporal redundancy in VLA models.
 We observe that the VLA action sequences resemble human behavior, comprising \emph{intuitive} and \emph{deliberative} actions.
 Leveraging this structure, we assign intuitive actions to a lightweight model and deliberative ones to the VLA model, enabling lossless, frequency-adaptive acceleration. \item [(3)] We propose a spatio-semantic dual-aware token compression method.
 We find that the spatial perception of VLA models relies on the relative positions of tokens and object contour information.
 Based on this, we design a token pruning method that incorporates both edge features and semantic importance, effectively reducing spatial redundancy. \end{itemize}